-1. Can I submit a project to both the branch and national award programs?
+1. Can I apply to both the branch and national award programs?

-The Awards Committee encourages submissions to both programs.
+Yes.
+The Awards Committee encourages submissions to both programs in the same year.
 Even if you have already applied for a branch award, consider submitting your project for national recognition as well.
-You may apply to both programs in the same year.

 2. Do I have to be experienced in research to submit a project?

-No formal research experience is required to submit a project.
-If you have implemented and/or evaluated a program to improve patient care or have undertaken any project that may enhance the practice of pharmacy in hospitals and other collaborative healthcare settings, please submit it for consideration for a CSHP award!
+Formal research experience is not required to submit a project.
+Have you implemented and/or evaluated a program to improve patient care?
+Have you undertaken any project that may enhance the practice of pharmacy in hospitals and other collaborative healthcare settings?
+If so, please submit it for consideration.

-All projects distributed for appraisal should be blinded.
-Appraisers who realize that they are able to identify an author or institution are asked to contact the Membership & Awards Administrator, who will ensure that complete blinding is applied and will then send the project to another appraiser.
+Appraisers are asked to contact the Membership & Awards Administrator, who will make arrangements to send the submission to another appraiser.

-Ideally, each project is sent anonymously to three appraisers, who are asked to evaluate the project against the following criteria by assigning a numeric value to each:
+Each project is sent anonymously to several appraisers, who are asked to evaluate the project against the following criteria by assigning a numeric value to each:

 - relevance to award criteria